 The quality of quantitative data can be looked from (a) a statistical perspective with emphasis on outlier detection or (b) checked through the use of algorithms and implementations that can be implemented in large databases (Hellerstein, 2008).

 Nowadays more and more industries and organizations use data for various reasons such as take important decisions or sell algorithms as products.
 For example, the healthcare industry which is turning into a developed and complex marketplace uses data collection tools and methods which appear to be crucial sources for generating information about patients.
 This information is supposed to improve the overall quality healthcare approach, and deliver care according to patient needs.
 However, poor data quality in healthcare is the number one issue that requires major improvement especially if it is considered that decisions in this industry could literally mean the difference between life and death.
-This data, especially when related to healthcare, cannot be wrong, inaccurate, incomplete or unrecognizable to the operations and processes that consume them.
-The ramifications of inaccurate data could impact patient safety, accurate reimbursement for services, and many other aspects of healthcare delivery.
+These data, especially when related to healthcare, cannot be wrong, inaccurate, incomplete or unrecognizable to the operations and processes that consume them.
+The consequences of inaccurate data could impact patient safety, accurate reimbursement for services, and many other aspects of healthcare delivery.
 Other fields where data collection plays a major role include environmental, industrial, surveillance, computer network, biological, astronomy, web, information network and economics applications (Gupta et al., 2014).

 Databases also play an important role in today’s IT-based economy.
 Many industries and systems depend on the accuracy of databases to carry out operations.
 Therefore, the quality of the information (or the lack thereof) stored in the databases can have significant cost implications to a system that relies on information to function and conduct business.
 In an error-free system with perfectly clean data, the construction of a comprehensive view of the data consists of linking—in relational terms, joining—two or more tables on their key fields.
 Unfortunately, data often lack a unique, global identifier that would permit such an operation.
 Furthermore, the data are neither carefully controlled for quality, nor defined in a consistent way across different data sources (Elmagarmid et al., 2007).
 Thus, data quality is often compromised by many factors, including data entry errors (e.g., Microsft instead of Microsoft), missing integrity constraints (e.g., allowing entries such as Employee Age 1⁄4 567), and multiple conventions for recording information (e.g., 44 W. 4th St. versus 44 West Fourth Street).
 Often, while integrating data from different sources to implement a data warehouse, organizations become aware of potential systematic differences or conflicts.
 Such problems fall under the umbrella-term data heterogeneity, Data cleaning, or data scrubbing, the latter ones referring to the process of resolving such identification problems in the data.

-Taking the above into consideration, this paper focuses mostly on data cleaning methods.
+Taking the above into consideration, this thesis focuses mostly on data cleaning methods.
 It is clear that data cleaning (data cleansing) methods should be applied in order to control the data integrity and quality (Pipino et al., 2002).
 Consequently, there has been a variety of research over the last decades on various aspects of anomaly detection and data errors and subsequent data cleaning.

-2. Data Mining
+Data Mining